 Being aware of their tactics will help you thwart their attempts so take a good look at some of the most common ones in practice at this time:

 - Phishing is based on fake emails from legitimate organizations or even fake websites.
 This kind of scam is usually used to access payment information or passwords.
-You can often spot fishy information in phishing emails: spelling mistakes, unknown shipping address, etc.
+You can often spot fishy information in phishing emails (This hyperlink will open in a new tab).: spelling mistakes, unknown shipping address, etc.

 - Ransomware is a program that blocks access to data, systems or files.
 Hackers demand a ransom be paid for victim companies to regain their access or to “release data”.

 - Malware allows access to a computer network to harm a system.
 It can be installed on our workstations without our knowledge.

 How to strengthen your defense?